enochndika/kimia-UI/README.md

 ## 📋 Add a new component
 To add a new component :

-Create your new directory in **packages/{yourComponentName}** Inside your folder, you will create 2 subfolders and one file
+Create your new directory in **src/packages/{yourComponentName}** Inside your folder, you will create 2 subfolders and one file

 - **examples** : will contains examples for your component in TypeScript**
 - **snippets** : Will contains examples in plain React and will be used as code snippet to copy
-- **index.tsx** will contains the logic of your components
+- **{your component name}.tsx** will contains the logic of your components

-Create your new file(route) in **pages/components/{yourComponentName}**.
+Create your new file(route) in **src/pages/components/{your component name}**.
 Then you will import all the examples and snippets for your component

 ## Browser Support